 19. No bicycles in staging area or grandstand areas.

 20. Power test and tune is to be done in designated trail areas.
-Test and tune is not allowed race day
+Test and tune are not allowed race day until 7:30 am.

 1. Riding any motorized bike/quad without a helmet, this includes in the pits.

 2. Indecent Conduct of a rider or anyone associated with the rider (Arguing with any official or track crew/ use of foul language) can be disqualified.
 This includes Disrespect toward HRMC organization, families or the competitors and staff.
 The HRMC Facility is a family oriented facility; please respect others around you, adults and kids alike.
 If you have an issue, please see track officials.
 Distractions and heckling during events or practices is not tolerated in the facility.
 You will be asked to leave.
 Please handle yourself in a professional manner.
 Violation of this rule could result in temporary or permanent suspension from the facility.
 Please be courteous to track staff, they are doing their job.
 Violation of this policy #2 above can result in permanent suspension from the Facility.

 3. Riders can be disqualified if parent, family, or friends of riders jump the fence onto the track surface during a race.
 (This is a safety issue, if a rider is injured: please wait for an HRMC representative to signal you to the track).
 Jumping across the fence or onto the track surface can result in the injury to that person or others on the track and limit the EMT from performing his/her duties of caring for the rider.

 4. Willful destruction of property, bldgs. (this includes the parking area).
 NOTE: No washing of Machine air filters in bathroom sinks or displacing oil to the ground in an Intentional manner.
 This is against the law and is punishable by Law.
 Use proper containers and do not dispose in the dumpsters take it with you for proper disposal or use our reclaim station located at the facility.